d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

     tf.keras.layers.MaxPool2D(pool_size=3, strides=2, padding='same')])
 ```

-GoogLeNet uses four blocks made up of Inception blocks.
+GoogLeNet uses four modules made up of Inception blocks.
 However, ResNet uses four modules made up of residual blocks, each of which uses several residual blocks with the same number of output channels.
 The number of channels in the first module is the same as the number of input channels.
 Since a maximum pooling layer with a stride of 2 has already been used, it is not necessary to reduce the height and width.
 In the first residual block for each of the subsequent modules, the number of channels is doubled compared with that of the previous module, and the height and width are halved.

 Now, we implement this module.
 Note that special processing has been performed on the first module.